Endpoint Data Collection - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Microsoft-Windows-TerminalServices-RDPClient/Operational

-Log attempted TS connect to remote server
+1024: A terminal service (TS) attempted to connect to a remote server

 Microsoft-Windows-Windows Defender/Operational